Table of Contents

 3.1.
 If you select "Prefilled" from the "Prefilled content" dropdown menu, next you can search from the selection of our ready-built radars the one that fits your scope the best (see the full list of radars below).
 You can search with keywords.
 We recommend to use one keyword at a time, and to try different spellings and keywords.

 The intelligent search suggests you three most suitable options which you can preview before selecting the best one.

 Next, you can give your radar a name.
 We recommend including the name of the radar you selected (e.g. Energy) in the name and adding some identification to the name as well, such as the name of the project, team or person who created the radar.

 Now your radar is switched on!
 You can access the radar by clicking "Open the radar" or you can create another radar by selecting "Create another".

 3.2.
 If you select "Empty" from the "Prefilled content" dropdown menu, this allows you to start building your radar from scratch with en empty radar template.
 If you wish to start with an empty radar you need to select and add the relevant phenomena for the radar from our content database, and from the content you have added to your workspace.
 There are three empty radar options which you can choose from.
 After choosing the template you are able to adjust the sectors as you wish.
 The three empty options have the following sectors:

 Empty – 8 megatrends

-The first empty template provides 8 (eight) standard sectors:
+This empty template provides 8 (eight) standard sectors for the radar: